Boji (BOJI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Boji Historical Price

-According to the latest data gathered on Boji live price page, the current price of Boji is 0.000010USD.
+According to the latest data gathered on Boji live price page, the current price of Boji is 0USD.
 The circulating supply of Boji(BOJI) is

 In the past 24 hours, Boji has shown a price movement of